getindiekit/indiekit/docs/api/add-post-type.md

 When receiving Micropub requests from other clients, Indiekit needs to know what post type to assign given the properties in that request.
 The [post type discovery] algorithm handles this for common post types, but new post types need to be identified using another means.

 Indicating which property a post type will have that others won’t is a way of achieving this.
+A post type that uses its own Microformats vocabulary, such as `h-recipe`, is identified by that vocabulary instead, so it doesn’t need a discovery property.

 The property to use for discovery can be added to `config.discovery`, for example: